 I use the same primer (white) made for wall painting.
 Outdoor primer is best, because it’s tougher, but just use what you have.

-SHOPPING TIP: You can save on art supplies by deciding your design/color palette first so you just get what you need.
+You can save on art supplies by deciding your design/color palette first so you just get what you need.

 Basic Supply List